 ESSA – Ethnocineca Student Shorts Award

 Young talents – Big cinema!
 With the ESSA, ETHNOCINECA gives due attention to the multifaceted inspiration of young documentary filmmaking.
-The award not only presents an international platform for young filmmakers of documentary filmmaking, but allows the participants to discuss their works side by side with established filmmakers and a large festival audience.
+The award not only presents an international platform for young filmmakers of documentary filmmaking, but allows the participants to discuss their works with established filmmakers and a large festival audience.
 Student works and first works from the documentary field and ethnographic filmmaking with a maximum length of 30 minutes are sought for this competition.
 ESSA is an audience award.
 Prize money: EUR 500.-

 • Student works and first works